 PSI, Inc. (Professional Scuba Inspectors), also now known as PCI, Inc. (Professional Cylinder Inspectors, Inc.) or together as PSI-PCI, was formed in 1982.
 Affiliate cylinder inspector instructors are located in more than 10 countries.
-About 200 hands-on visual inspector courses, training over 2,000 students, are conducted each year.
+Hundreds of hands-on visual inspector courses, training thousands of students, are conducted each year.
 Training by correspondence is offered to technicians at international locations not served by PSI-PCI instructors.

 Some of the customers that use PSI-PCI training include:

 NASA All Branches of the US Military SeaWorld

 SCUBA Shops around the world Hydro-Requalifiers, and many more!

 PSI-PCI, Inc. Visual Cylinder Inspection courses compile the training standards of the U.S. Department of Transportation (DOT), Occupational Safety and Health Administration (OSHA), Compressed Gas Association (CGA), and Transport Canada (TC).
 It meets compliance requirements for U.S. Hazardous Materials Training (high-pressure air and other gases are classified as hazardous materials) required of all employees exposed to the potential hazards of pressurized air.
 Specifically the training meets the federal requirements for "General awareness/familiarizaiton training and function specific training, safety training and various other topics required of CFR 49 Title 172.704.

 PSI-PCI also has available the quality tools you need to do a proper, compliant cylinder inspection.